memdinhogenbirk/memdinhogenbirk-COMP1002-25F-11075-25F-real/assignment-2/README.txt

 Recommend starting at default zoom, mouse over the different parts of the page, you'll find many elements are anchors.
 There are also invisible anchors for popouts.
 Swing that cursor around, there's six in all.

+300% zoom seems to be sufficient for closely examining the details, suppose it will depend on your screen size.

 NOTE: The blade runner font, for whatever reason, appears slightly off in every browser I've used except for firefox.
 Not enough to ruin the page or anything, but for best viewing experience, if you have firefox, I recommend pasting the github pages link there.
 If not, then some of the characters will not be fully filled in, but the font will retain it's original shape, size, and position on the page.

 Recommend side by siding the page with the original poster image